-This packing list includes Bali travel essentials, but I’ve added those extra items that you may want to bring along if you’re a luxe traveler or if you’re moving to Bali for a few months.
+This packing list includes Bali travel essentials, but I’ve added those extra items that you may want to bring along if you’re a luxury traveler or if you’re moving to Bali for a few months.

 Bali Packing List: Your Bags